History of the People's Republic of China: Socialist transformation

 Following the Chinese Civil War and victory of Mao Zedong's Communist forces over the Kuomintang forces of Generalissimo Chiang Kai-shek, who fled to Taiwan, Mao Zedong proclaimed the founding of the People's Republic of China (PRC) on 1 October 1949.
-Mao laid heavy theoretical emphasis on command economy and class struggle, and ruled as a dictator.
+Mao laid heavy theoretical emphasis on command economy and class struggle.

 After the Korean War ended in 1953, Mao Zedong launched campaigns to persecute former landlords and merchants, starting the industrialisation program at the same time.
 Mao's first goal was a total overhaul of the land ownership system, and extensive land reforms, including the execution of more powerful landlords.
 China's old system of gentry landlord ownership of farmland and tenant peasants was replaced with a distribution system in favor of poor/landless peasants which significantly reduced economic inequality.
 Over a million landlords were executed in the Chinese land reform.
 In Zhangzhuangcun, in the more thoroughly reformed north of the country, most "landlords" and "rich peasants" had lost all their land and often their lives or had fled.
-All formerly landless workers had received land, which eliminated this category altogether.
+The campaign resulted in hundreds of millions of peasants receiving a plot of land for the first time.
 As a result, "middling peasants", who now accounted for 90% of the village population, owned 91% of the land.
 Drug trafficking and opium use were largely wiped out.
 Foreign investments were seized and outsiders were expelled.

 At the same time, political movements and class struggles were launched nationwide.
 The Anti-Rightist Campaign of 1957–1958 significantly damaged the democracy in China, during which at least 550,000 people were persecuted, most of whom were intellectuals and political dissidents.
 After the campaign, China entered the de facto one-party state of the Chinese Communist Party.
 Other major political movements in 1950s included the Suppression of Counter-revolutionaries, the Three-anti and Five-anti Campaigns and the Sufan Movement, each of which resulted in a large number of deaths nationwide.
+Kuomingtang officials and soldiers who remained in mainland China were purged during the Counterrevolutionaries Suppression Campaign (鎮壓反革命運動；1950-1953), where reported over 1 million were executed.
+It was followed by the Three-Anti & Five-Anti Campaigns (三反五反運動;1951-1952), during which corrupt CCP officials and other "enemies of the people", mostly in cities, were purged or even summarily executed.